 Historically, when olive pulp was pressed on esparto grass mats under a heavy stone, the first pressing was the finest quality; subsequent pressings entailed adding hot water to extract the less pure oil.
 Today olive oil is extracted using high-tech centrifuges and there is technically no "pressing" happening at all.
 But the term "first cold pressed" is used for the very first extraction.

 The acidity level of extra virgin olive oil is never higher than 0.8% (3/4 gram fatty acid per 100 grams of oil).
 This refers to the proportion of oleic acid, a monounsaturated fatty acid in the oil.
 The lower the acidity, the finer the oil.
 Most of our olive oils are under 0.2% acidity.

 'Unfiltered' means that filtering of the olive oil is held to a minimum.
 Minute particles of olive will remain thereby enhancing the flavor of the oil.
 After a time they may settle to the bottom of the bottle.
 Of course, all olive oil is filtered to some extent to remove unwanted residue such as leaf fragments.

 'Pure' olive oil is refined from olives of high acidity, perhaps because they dropped from the tree and burst open on the ground, or stored too long before pressing.
 All the impurities are removed chemically - along with its flavor.
 They then add some extra virgin oil to give it some taste.
 This cheaper oil is only suitable for frying.
 Sometimes this is just labelled as simply 'olive oil'.

 Virgin olive oil

-Virgin olive oil is cold pressed, but has a much higher acidity than extra virgin olive oil.
+Virgin olive oil has a much higher acidity than extra virgin olive oil.
 This means it has an unpleasant flavor and is best used for cooking.

 Light olive oil